CenterForAssessment/SGPspatialData/README.md

 SGPspatialData
 ==============

-Repository for United States district shape files
+Repository for United States School District Shape Files
 -------------------------------------------------------------
 This repository contains [topoJSON](https://github.com/topojson/topojson) shape files for school districts in each state in addition to a shape file for the continental United States.
 The files are for use in data visualizations.
 The files are derived from